Version 26.1 now available! Updated for 2026!

 Optimize Withdrawals & Pension Ages: combines the Optimize Withdrawals and Optimize Pension Ages optimizers.

-Optimize All: combines the Optimize Contributions, Optimize Pension Ages and Optimize Withdrawals optimizers.
+Optimize All: combines the Optimize RRSP Contributions, Optimize Pension Ages and Optimize Retirement Fund Withdrawals optimizers.

-Retire Early: decreases (or increases) the retirement ages of both spouses until a near zero Net Estate Value or Account Balances is achieved in the Final Year.
-Shows the earliest age(s) at which retirement can occur without allowing for contingencies.
+Retire Early: decreases (or increases) the retirement ages of both spouses until a near zero Net Estate Value or Total of Account Balances is achieved in the Final Year.
+Determines the earliest age(s) at which retirement can occur without allowing for contingencies.

-Maximize Annual Budget: increases (or decreases) the annual budget until a near zero Net Estate Value or Account Balances is achieved in the Final Year.
-Shows the maximum annual budget that can be spent without allowing for contingencies.
+Maximize Annual Budget: increases (or decreases) the annual budget until a near zero Net Estate Value or Total of Account Balances is achieved in the Final Year.
+Determines the maximum annual budget that can be spent without allowing for contingencies.

-Maximize Donations: increases (or decreases) the charitable donations percentage until a near zero Net Estate Value or Account Balances is achieved in the Final Year.
-Shows the maximum amount that can be donated without allowing for contingencies.
+Maximize Donations: increases (or decreases) the charitable donations percentage until a near zero Net Estate Value or Total of Account Balances is achieved in the Final Year.
+Determines the maximum amount that can be donated without allowing for contingencies.